afsara-ben/aben.github.io/index.md

 My research interest lies in the domain of Systems X Machine Learning with a particular focus on

+* Foundation LLMs and user privacy
-* Speech: execution of deep models on-device
+* Speech: Execution of deep models on-device
-* Resource efficiency of foundation models
+* Resource Efficient Machine Learning

 ## Publications
 - Speech Understanding on Tiny Devices with A Learning Cache (MobiSys'24) [[pdf](https://arxiv.org/pdf/2311.18188.pdf)] \